How To Deal With Trust Issues And Insecurities: Moving Forward After Infidelity

 Many surveys claim that about 60% of relationships survive infidelity.
 However, exact statistics and numbers for how many marriages suffer from infidelity issues and how many are ended because of them can differ.
 It’s also important to consider that surveys might only represent the number of people who actually admit to infidelity.

-Marriages might be more likely to survive an affair or infidelity because of the shared lives and responsibilities of married people.
 In other words, there might be other factors beyond just the relationship that motivate a married couple to work on fixing their relationship, like family stability.
 Some figures estimate that about half of marriages impacted by infidelity don’t end in divorce, but others report much lower success rates.

 Ultimately, whether or not a marriage makes it through infidelity likely depends a lot on the unique circumstances surrounding the affair.